All Episodes

 Why is this thing collecting this information?

-And we didn't even make any effort, as far as I'm aware, Jan, to again call the CCP and the government there once it entered our mainland, our heartland in the Midwest.
+And we didn't even make any effort, as far as I'm aware, Jan, to, again, call the CCP and the government there once it entered our mainland, our heartland in the Midwest.

 So from a strategic and national security and intelligence standpoint, I think the Biden administration failed across the board.

-There it is, it's never one or the other over there.
+It's never one or the other over there.

 That's just structurally how things go.

-So that that's just important to Note, the thing that I found really kind of bizarre, frankly, throughout the course of the transit of the balloon across the continental United States was the kind of ever-evolving narrative about what was happening with it, right?
+The thing that I found really kind of bizarre, frankly, throughout the course of the transit of the balloon across the continental United States was the kind of ever-evolving narrative about what was happening with it, right?

-Including at one point, you know, I think the the journalists said, Hey, we do don't the people have a right to know what it's doing uh what it's doing up there, and uh and the spokesperson said, Well, you have a right to look up and see it, or something like that.
+Including at one point, you know, I think the journalist said, hey, don't the people have a right to know what it's doing up there?

 It was very strange to me.

-Well, it was it's unfortunately it's worse than strange, John.
+Well, unfortunately, it's worse than strange, John.

 I mean, when you talk about not just the collection capabilities it has, what we didn't talk about was apparatuses like this balloon.